How to Recognize Spiritual Weeds in Your Life

 The Bible tells us several actions/attitudes that are classified as “weeds”- those stumbling blocks, traps, and temptations of our sinful human nature.

-•They include jealousy, anger, selfish ambition, pride, envy, greed, lying….
+•They include weeds of selfishness, jealousy, anger, pride, envy, greed, lying….
 You get the idea.

 •They can also be activities or people that take up our time and simply pull us away from Him.